University of Waterloo: Admission

 The requirements for admission differ between students from Ontario, students from other provinces in Canada, and international students, due to the lack of uniformity in marking schemes.
 The minimum averages required for these programs are determined each year based on the number and qualification of applicants and the number of available spaces.
-As of 2021, the secondary school average for first year, full-time students at the University of Waterloo was at 92.7 percent.
-In 2023, 65 percent of new students at Waterloo had a high school average equal to or greater than 90 percent, and 33.2 percent had an average equal to or greater than 95 percent.
+As of 2021, the secondary school average for first year, full-time students at the University of Waterloo was at 92.7 per cent.
+In 2023, 65 per cent of new students at Waterloo had a high school average equal to or greater than 90 per cent, and 33.2 per cent had an average equal to or greater than 95 per cent.

 In the case of admission into the Engineering and Math faculties, there is a large weighting given to the applicant's supplementary application, extracurricular involvement, adjustment factors for individual high schools, and an admissions video interview.
 Thus, it is possible to receive an offer with an average much lower than the mean admission average.
-The retention rate of the university's first-time, full-time first-year students in 2022 was 93.6 percent.
+The retention rate of the university's first-time, full-time first-year students in 2022 was 93.6 per cent.